Redocly/redocly-cli/CONTRIBUTING.md

 There's no possibility to revert a release itself.
 However, you can release a new version with a problematic commit reverted.
 Create a new branch from **main**, then find the hash of the commit you want to revert and run `git revert <commit-hash>`.
-Create a changeset for the revert and open a PR with it.
+Create a patch-level changeset for the revert and open a PR with it.
 Merge the PR and cut a release according to the [Release flow](#release-flow).